alphagov/paas-tech-docs/source/documentation/managing_apps/scaling.md

 ## Scaling

-The Cloud Foundry technology makes it easy to scale your application to meet increasing demand.
-Scaling does not happen automatically; you have to use the commands described below.
+You can manually scale your app to meet increasing demand.

-Note that the maximum resources you can use will be limited by your organization quotas.
-You can view them by running:
+Your org [quotas](/managing_apps.html#quotas) limit the resources you can use for each app.

-``cf quotas``

-from the command line.

-If you are anticipating a spike in demand for a service hosted on GOV.UK PaaS, please contact us well in advance at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).
+If you anticipate an increase in demand for a service hosted on GOV.UK PaaS, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

-### Increasing instances
+### Changing the number of app instances

 You can change the number of instances of your app running in parallel.
 Running more than one app instance:

 - allows your app to handle increased traffic and demand as incoming requests are automatically load-balanced across all instances
-- helps maintain high availability and decreases the likelihood that the failure of a single component will take down your app
+- helps maintain high availability and makes it less likely that the failure of a single component will take down your app

-For example, this command sets the number of running instances to five:
+For example, run the following command to set the number of running instances to 5:

 ``cf scale APPNAME -i 5``